MrMejia24/PortfolioProject/Build Serverless Web Application/1. Host Static Website/README.md

 ![Step 7](https://user-images.githubusercontent.com/101837302/207902454-09016cef-a0ef-4729-89e7-d21f82aec1eb.PNG)

-### 5. Enable Web Hosting with AWS Amplify Console
+### 5. Enable Web Hosting with AWS Amplify
         a.
 Open Amplify Console, click  Get Started
         b.
 Click on Get Started under "Host your web app"
         c.
 Select CodeCommit
         d.
 Select your Repository "wildrydes-site" and select Next
         e.
 On the Configuration Building Settings leave all the defaults and acknowledge "Allow AWS Amplify to automatically deploy all files hosted in your project root directory"
         f.
 On "review" select Save and Deploy
         g.
-The process takes a couple of minutes for AMplify Console to create the necessary resources and to deploy your code
+The process takes a couple of minutes for Amplify Console to create the necessary resources and to deploy your code
         h.
 Once complete, click on the site image to launch your Wild Rydes site

 ![Step 8](https://user-images.githubusercontent.com/101837302/207902678-7b76f691-1dd0-43c1-9793-ed8508510907.PNG)